dydx/angular_stuff/03-angular.md

 Starting with a new `app.js` and a new `index.html`, we can get to work.

+Here is the boilerplate code we're going to be starting with:

 > **app.js**
 > ```javascript
 > (function () {